 Indigenous Veterans Day

-Last year I learned of Indigenous Veterans Day, which took place a few days ago on November 8th.
-This is something that I am looking forward to continuing to learn about and here are a few interesting facts that I wanted to share with you today!
+A couple of years ago I learned of Indigenous Veterans Day, which takes place on November 8th.
+This is something that I am looking forward to continuing to learn about.
+Here are a few interesting facts that I wanted to share with you today!

 2. It is estimated that “12,000 Aboriginal people served in the two world wars and Korea, an estimate that certainly appears reasonable.”
 Indigenous Corporate Training